angular-ui/bootstrap/src/dropdown/docs/readme.md

   _(Default: `always`)_ -
   Controls the behavior of the menu when clicked.
   * `always` - Automatically closes the dropdown when any of its elements is clicked.
   * `disabled` - Disables the auto close.
 You can control it manually with `is-open`.
 It still gets closed if the toggle is clicked, `esc` is pressed or another dropdown is open.
-It also won't be closed on `$locationchangeSuccess`.
   * `outsideClick` - Closes the dropdown automatically only when the user clicks any element outside the dropdown.

 * `dropdown-append-to`